awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

    :language: PHP

-Send |CF| Cookies to Guzzle client
+Send |CF| Cookies to Guzzle Client
 ==================================

 You can also pass these cookies to a ``GuzzleHttp\Cookie\CookieJar`` for use